att-comdev/valet/README.rst

 While the following error might appear when installing allegro-api under python 2.7.6, note that SSL is not currently used by allegro-api.

 `InsecurePlatformWarning`_ : A true SSLContext object is not available.
 This prevents urllib3 from configuring SSL appropriately and may cause certain SSL connections to fail.

+In config.py, edit the 'identity' section so that the config values (username, password, and project_name) match those of the allegro_user.
+(Project Name is equivalent to the Tenant Name.)
+The auth_url must point to the Keystone API endpoint.

 allegro-api SQLAlchemy Setup
 ----------------------------